-As of September 1.4 million devices had installed Popcorn Time.
-That number has probably shot up significantly over the last month too now that iOS users have access.
+As of September, 1.4 million devices had installed Popcorn Time.
+That number probably shot up significantly over the last month, too, now that iOS users have access.

 It’s safe to say that Hollywood would love to crush it if they could, but instead of using an army of lawyers to try to get Popcorn Time and other torrenting apps shutdown, they could work on striking better content deals to give people what they want on with services like Netflix that bring in revenue.